 They could not all pass through the entrance at once, and so I came upon them where they clustered.
 Two turned, snarling at me, bearing their fang-like teeth and brandishing their clawed hands.
 I laughed at their temerity.
 They had neither weapons nor armor.
 One jumped at me, raising its hands to swipe with its claws.
 It was an attack with no martial merit.
 I crouched then lashed outward with my shield, meeting the creature at the top of its arc.
 It squeaked like a mouse being crushed underfoot and fell to the ground.

 The other khaiborn with a modicum of bravery threw itself at my right leg, wrapping its arms around my calf.
-Opening its mouth wide, it attempted to bit my thigh.
+Opening its mouth wide, it attempted to bite my thigh.
 I spun my spear, flipping my grip, and thrust downward, piercing the disgusting vermin’s skull before its teeth could meet the armor that covered my leg.
 I scowled as its blood sprayed me.

-I wrenched my spear from within the khaiborns head, then with a swift, efficient move, buried in the chest of the one I had bashed with my shield.
+I wrenched my spear from within the khaiborns head, then with a swift, efficient move, buried it in the chest of the one I had bashed with my shield.
 I then raised it, regarding the ones that were escaping into the cave.
 Its tip flared with white light.
 Beams of radiance, imbued with Cylpher’s righteous strength, blasted forth.
 Despite their power, I felt no kickback.
 They pierced the fleeing khaiborn and passed through them into the depths of the cave.

 I walked calmly over to their bodies.
 Some had survived, left with smoking holes in their shoulders or stomachs.
 With several quick jabs, I sent them to Oht.
 Or Khainorh, I hope.
 I can’t be sure of where khaiborn souls go when they die.
 I don’t’ care, frankly, so long as they aren’t here.